Casey Dawson

 Casey Dawson (born August 2, 2000) is an American speed skater who represented the United States at the 2022 Winter Olympics.

 Career

+At the junior level, Dawson complete at the 2020 World Junior Speed Skating Championships and won bronze medal in 5000 meter.

 During the 2021–22 ISU Speed Skating World Cup, Dawson set the world record in the team pursuit with a time of 3:34.47.

-He represented the United States at the 2022 Winter Olympics in the team pursuit and won a bronze medal.
+Dawson represented the United States at the 2022 Winter Olympics in the team pursuit and won a bronze medal.

+He represented the United States at the 2024 Four Continents Speed Skating Championships and won gold medals in the 5000 meter and the team pursuit.

+Dawson represented the United States at the 2025 World Single Distances Speed Skating Championships and won a gold medal in the team pursuit, along with Emery Lehman and Ethan Cepuran.
+This was the United States' first World Single Distances Championship gold medal in the team pursuit since 2011.